Strathaven Town Mill

 FRIDAY 2 MAY, 7.30PM, STRATHAVEN TOWN MILL

-A Celebration of 50 Years of The Rankin File
+A revue of 50 Years of The Rankin File

 FRIDAY 9 and SATURDAY 10 MAY, 7PM STRATHAVEN TOWN MILL